-- Usually the recruiter will be asked to bring in at least 3 qualified candidates – so you have built in competition.
+- Usually the recruiter will be asked to bring in at least 3 qualified candidates – so you have built-in competition.

 - You may be constrained from speaking to the company directly as the recruiter will want to mediate and many times negotiate your offer on your behalf (even though his or her loyalty is to the company).

-Your Best Move?
 Make sure if you do a recruiter distribution, you find someone with a good list of top recruiters (hint: I have one!).
 Treat the recruiter and the company with the same discernment.
 Don’t open up to the recruiter as if he or she is being retained by you.
 They are not.
 You need to “sell” the recruiters on the value you bring to the company just as if you were “selling” directly to the company.

 Networking can open up opportunities for jobs that are not advertised.
-If you are well connected – or you know how to take initiative and “make rain” – this is a viable option for you.
+If you are well-connected – or you know how to take initiative and “make rain” – this is a viable option for you.

-Pros: You can tap into hidden opportunities.
+You can tap into hidden opportunities.
 Get third party endorsements from people that you know and that trust and respect you – that can be invaluable!

-Cons: Networking can be tough for executives who don’t know how to do it.
-After all, how does an executive ask their associates if they know anyone who is hiring or who might be interested in them?
+Networking can be tough for executives who don’t know how to do it.
+After all, how does an executive ask their associates if they don’t know anyone who is hiring or who might be interested in them?
 This is largely demeaning for a powerful executive who is used to being a leader and in control.
 It can also take an average of 18 months to complete your job search if all you do is “network” in the traditional sense of the word and your income is over 6 or 7 figures.

-Your Best Move?
 Learn how to network without asking for a job.
 There are executive level strategies and communication techniques that approach these conversations in more of a fact-finding and consulting spirit.
 You need to learn how to do it so you can network confidently.
 I show executives how to do this both through private coaching and through my DIY home study program, the Job Search Success System.

-Executives who are looking at management consulting or an interim position, helping turn around a poor performing company, or are interested in a startup, may be interested in connecting with VC and PE firms.
+Executives who are looking at management consulting or an interim position, helping turn around a poorly performing company, or are interested in a startup, may be interested in connecting with VC and PE firms.

-Pros: If you are a C-level executive, it may be a pretty good move for you to send a distribution to these firms.
+If you are a C-level executive, it may be a pretty good move for you to send a distribution to these firms.
 There are companies that do this (including mine).

-Cons: I have found that if you are below the C-level, distribution to these firms is less effective.
+I have found that if you are below the C-level, distribution to these firms is less effective.

-Your Best Move?
 If you are a C-level executive, you can send out a VC/PE email distribution for around $300 and it might land you a handful of good leads if you sell your skills correctly.
 Smart move!

 I personally believe that understanding how to reach out to companies directly is the most powerful strategy for success.
 Direct mail means sending an actual letter to the key decision maker in a company.
 Not an email, an actual letter – preferably on engraved stationery and high quality Cranes paper.
 You will invest a little money up front marketing yourself like this, but the ROI blows away any other job search strategy I know of in this job market climate.

-Pros: you can identify and isolate your industry and cherry pick who you want to reach out to.
+You can identify and isolate your industry and cherry pick who you want to reach out to.
 You can even do this for free using Google maps.
 Lists are free or cheap if you know where to look.